kylebebak/react-redux-query/README.md

 }
 ```

-This way you can still return the entire response from your fetcher, even if it's a "bad" response, while instructing RRQ to not overwrite your `response` data in Redux.
-In this case, the `error` property would contain the response for status codes other than `200`, or an error object if fetcher throws an error.
+This way you can return the unmodified response from your fetcher, even if it's a "bad" response, while instructing RRQ to not overwrite your `response` data in Redux.
+In this case, the `error` variable would contain the response for status codes other than `200`, or an error object if fetcher throws an error.

 ### `usePoll`